Linear Alignment of Vision-language Models for Image Captioning: Experiments

-\paragraph{Evaluation Metrics} We report metrics commonly used for image captioning, such as CIDEr-D \citep{vedantam_cider_2015} and SPICE \citep{anderson_spice_2016}.\footnote{CIDEr-D and SPICE metrics are computed using the code from \url{https://github.com/tylin/coco-caption}.} Further, we report our proposed metrics aCLIP-S and RefaCLIP-S. Most prior works do not report error bars on metrics used for evaluation.
-However, error bars are essential for scientific comparison of different methods.
-Therefore, we report the standard for each metric for all methods we trained ourselves.
+\paragraph{Evaluation Metrics} We report metrics commonly used for image captioning, such as CIDEr-D \citep{vedantam_cider_2015} and SPICE \citep{anderson_spice_2016}.\footnote{CIDEr-D and SPICE metrics are computed using the code from \url{https://github.com/tylin/coco-caption}.} Further, we report CLIP-based metrics, CLIP-S and RefCLIP-S \citep{hessel_clipscore_2021}, CLIP+DN and CLIP+DN-Ref \citep{zhou_distribution_2023}, as well as our proposed metrics aCLIP-S and RefaCLIP-S. We include error bars in the form of the standard error for all methods we trained ourselves to enable a thorough scientific comparison.
 We do not report error bars for CIDEr-D and SPICE on VizWiz since the evaluation server does not provide them.
 We highlight the best performing methods in boldface throughout the paper and consider two methods to be on-par when their standard errors overlap (68.2\% confidence intervals).

-\paragraph{Results} \cref{tab:caption_mscoco} shows our results for MS-COCO and Flickr30k. \OurMethod outperforms all competitors on our proposed metrics aCLIP-S and RefaCLIP-S on both datasets.
+\paragraph{Results} \cref{tab:caption_all} shows our results for MS-COCO and Flickr30k. \OurMethod performs on-par or better than all competitors on our proposed metrics aCLIP-S and RefaCLIP-S on both datasets.
 On Flickr30k, \OurMethod attains performance on-par with SmallCap in terms of CIDEr-D and SPICE even though \OurMethod trains about 1000 times faster with less trainable parameters (see \cref{tab:efficiency}).
-On MS-COCO, I-Tuning reaches the highest CIDEr-D and SPICE scores.
-This gap is due to the fact that I-Tuning trains over 10 times more parameters than \OurMethod. \cref{tab:vizwiz_msrvtt} summarizes the results for VizWiz and MSRVTT.
-On both datasets, \OurMethod outperforms SmallCap.
+While \OurMethod attains slightly lower scores on CIDEr-D and SPICE for MS-COCO, it performs on-par or better on CLIP-based metrics.
+On VizWiz, \OurMethod outperforms competitors on most metrics.
+Finally, on MSRVTT, \OurMethod significantly outperforms both ClipCap and SmallCap across all metrics.

 We visualize the joint embedding space of the RN50$\times$64 CLIP encoder without applying our linear alignment for the Flickr30k training set (29K images and 145K captions) via t-SNE \citep{vandermaaten_visualizing_2008} in \cref{fig:modality_gap}, left.
 We find that images and captions are not well aligned int the joint embedding space.
 However, after applying our linear mapping the two modalities align very well, as shown in \cref{fig:modality_gap}, right.